Standard terms translated into EST language

 This page provides a compact glossary for readers approaching Elastic Spacetime Theory for the first time.
 Each term gives a familiar physics label alongside the corresponding EST interpretation and its mechanical consequences.

-Key consequenceThe primary substance.
+Key consequenceThe medium itself, not a background.
 Predicts medium-specific phenomena (elastic waves, defect dynamics).

 Energy